The Sonicare Essence does what it needs to.

 - Sonicare Essence – Pink

-On the Pink coloured unit, the contoured grips are Pink rather than the Blue colour shown in the pictures throughout this review.
+On the Pink colored unit, the contoured grips are Pink rather than the Blue color shown in the pictures throughout this review.

 There is too a Pink bubble/circle design on the brush handle.

 - Philips Sonicare Essence electric toothbrush HX5611/01

 - Removes up to two times more plaque than a manual toothbrush